turingschool/backend-curriculum-site/module1/lessons/ruby_object_model.markdown

 ## Learning Goals

-- Understand how Ruby manages scope
-- Understand how Ruby manages inheritance
+- Develop a mental model for how Ruby manages instances, classes, superclasses, and modules
-- Understand how Ruby manages instances
+- Understand Ruby's Lookup Chain for methods

 ## Vocabulary